sercankulcu/sercankulcu.github.io/_posts/2020-12-08-what-is-quantum-computing.md

 What are the limitations of quantum computers?
 ------

-Quantum computers are still in the early stages of development and are subject to a number of limitations.
-Here are a few key limitations of quantum computers:

 Scalability: One of the main challenges in developing quantum computers is building a scalable system that can handle a large number of qubits.
 Current quantum computers are limited to a relatively small number of qubits, which limits their computational power.

 Noise and decoherence: Quantum systems are highly sensitive to their environment and can easily become decoherent, meaning that they lose their quantum properties and behave like classical systems.
 This can be caused by a variety of factors, including noise and other disturbances.
 To overcome this challenge, quantum computers typically need to operate at very low temperatures in order to reduce the amount of noise and other disturbances.